Political polarization: Party polarization

 Some scholars argue that diverging parties has been one of the major driving forces of polarization as policy platforms have become more distant.
-This theory is based on recent trends in the United States Congress, where the majority party prioritizes the positions that are most aligned with its party platform and political ideology.
+This theory is based on 2010s trends in the United States Congress, where the majority party prioritizes the positions that are most aligned with its party platform and political ideology.
 The adoption of more ideologically distinct positions by political parties can cause polarization among both elites and the electorate.
 For example, after the passage of the Voting Rights Act, the number of conservative Democrats in Congress decreased, while the number of conservative Republicans increased.
 Within the electorate during the 1970s, Southern Democrats shifted toward the Republican Party, showing polarization among both the elites and the electorate of both main parties.
-In this sense, political polarization could be a top-down process, in which elite polarization leads to—or at least precedes—popular polarization.
-However, polarization among elites does not necessarily produce polarization within the electorate, and polarized electoral choices can often reflect elite polarization rather than voters' preferences.
+In this sense, political polarization could be a top-down process, in which elite polarization leads to—or at least precedes—popular polarization; however, polarization among elites does not necessarily produce polarization within the electorate, and polarized electoral choices can often reflect elite polarization rather than voters' preferences.

 Political scientists have shown politicians have an incentive to advance and support polarized positions.
-These argue that during the early 1990s, the Republican Party used polarizing tactics to become the majority party in the United States House of Representatives—which political scientists Thomas E. Mann and Norman Ornstein refer to as Newt Gingrich's "guerrilla war."
-What political scientists have found is that moderates are less likely to run than are candidates who are in line with party doctrine, otherwise known as "party fit."
+These argue that during the early 1990s, the Republican Party used polarizing tactics to become the majority party in the United States House of Representatives—which political scientists Thomas E. Mann and Norman Ornstein refer to as Newt Gingrich's "guerrilla war".
+What political scientists have found is that moderates are less likely to run than are candidates who are in line with party doctrine, otherwise known as "party fit".
 Other theories state that politicians who cater to more extreme groups within their party tend to be more successful, helping them stay in office while simultaneously pulling their constituency toward a polar extreme.
-A study by Nicholson (2012) found voters are more polarized by contentious statements from leaders of the opposing party than from the leaders of their own party.
+A study by Nicholson found voters are more polarized by contentious statements from leaders of the opposing party than from the leaders of their own party.
 As a result, political leaders may be more likely to take polarized stances.